kumarRaj/hld/ci/README.md

 Solution A:

 - CI system
+- Create an artifact
 - Collect changes of all branches which have the Complete marker
 - Run tests on them
-- Create an artifact
 - Push it to artifactory

+Problems:

+If we combine all branches how do we know which branch broke the build Overtime your ci pipeline becomes slow
+  - Large number of tests
+  - Flaky tests
+  - Number of steps that the CI has todo exceeds the infrastructure
+  - Wasteful execution even due to failures of the CI
+  - Incorrect triggers